aceman1209/ModTweaker/README.md

 ModTweaker is an addon for MineTweaker 3.
 Minetweaker lets you adjust recipes, remove them entirely, or add new recipes.
 While it has decent mod support, there are many mods that use custom crafting handlers that are not supported natively.
 ModTweaker plans to provide additional support for as many of these mods over time as possible.

-Stable Releases on Curse
+Stable Releases on Curse (original link)
 ----------
 http://minecraft.curseforge.com/mc-mods/220954-modtweaker

-Development build on jenkins
+Development build on jenkins (original link)
 ----------
 http://ci.tterrag.com/job/ModTweaker2

-Guidelines for Bugreporting
+Guidelines for Bugreporting (original link)
 ----------
 https://github.com/jaredlll08/ModTweaker2/wiki/Bug-Reporting-Guidelines